Saturday, November 23, 2024

 You can tell if your beef stew has gone bad by visually inspecting it and smelling it.
 If the stew has a sour or rancid smell, it’s likely spoiled and should be thrown away immediately.
 If the stew has a slimy texture or a strange color, it’s also a sign that it has gone bad and should not be consumed.
 It’s always better to err on the side of caution when it comes to food safety.

-See also Beef Stew Tv Dinner
+See also How To Thicken A Beef Stew

 Another way to tell if your beef stew has gone bad is to check for the presence of mold.
 If you see any mold growing on the surface of the stew, it’s a clear indication that it has spoiled and should be discarded.
 Additionally, if you notice any bubbles or foam forming on the surface of the stew, it’s a sign that bacteria is present and the stew is no longer safe to eat.